NYT Connections today — hints and answers for Tuesday, October 15 (game #492)

 SPOILER WARNING: Information about NYT Connections today is below, so don't read on if you don't want to know the answers.

-NYT Connections words for game 381 on a purple background
+NYT Connections hints for game 492 on a purple background

 (Image credit: New York Times)